Evangelion (mecha): Evangelion Unit-03

 Unit 03 (参号機, Sangōki) is a mass-production model built at Nerv's US first division.
 Due to an accident that occurred at the second division with Eva-04, command over 03 passed to Japan as instructed by the US government.
 Following the government's decision, the unit is airlifted over the Pacific Ocean to the organization's headquarters.
 The 03 is almost identical in appearance to the Eva-02, except it is predominantly dark blue, and the shape of its head is closer to Unit 01's.
-03's face has more brutal features and lacks the characteristic frontal bulge of the Eva-01.
+Eva-03's face has more brutal features and lacks the characteristic frontal bulge of the Eva-01.
 Additional details that distinguish it from the other units are its elongated shoulders, slightly forward-leaning posture, and gait.
 Once it arrives in Japan, preparations begin for its activation experiment to take place in the city of Matsushiro, Nagano Prefecture, where Nerv's second experimentation site is located.
 Once its designated pilot, the Fourth Child Toji Suzuhara, boards, the unit goes out of control, opens its jaws, and destroys the fences containing it.
 It is later revealed that the unit is infected by Bardiel, a parasitic Angel that takes control of its body during its flight to Japan headquarters.
 After the incident, Gendo Ikari, the supreme commander of Nerv, identifies it as the thirteenth Angel and gives the order to annihilate it.
 Eva-03 faces Units 00 and 02 in combat, defeating them without difficulty.
+During the fight in the open field, Eva-03 is able to extend its limbs like a reptile and disarticulate its carapace like an insect.
 In a second encounter, it fights with Eva-01, who breaks its limbs and annihilates it.
 In the Rebuild of Evangelion saga, Eva-03 is piloted by Asuka instead of Suzuhara.